Toxic Behaviors Will Gradually Become Bigger Marital Issues

 Say NO! more often to creeping demands and gnarly encroachments on your time.

-If your kids are the emotional center of your family, that may feel comfortable now, but when your nest is empty, you might find yourself married to a stranger.
+If your kids are the emotional center of your family, they may feel comfortable now, but when your nest is empty, you might find yourself married to a stranger.

-Be selfish about couple time and learn to say no sometimes.
+Be selfish about your need for “couple time” and physical intimacy.
+And learn to say no sometimes.

 The best gift you can give your kids long-term is to model a healthy intimacy, and frankly, you’re going to need to be a bit selfish sometimes to make that happen.